PSebastian96/pjt1-Himalayan-Dream/README.md

 This is my first milestone project, which is a simple responsive website written in HTML5 and CSS3 with added Bootstrap classes.

+The projects objective is to make a front end website with HTMl and CSS, while bootstrap classes have been used to make the website responsive and mobile phone friendly.

+* Note * - * the forms on the website have no backend, therefore all the entered data (name,email) won't be stored and actual registration is not possible. *

 - About the website:
 The website is a presentation a fictional Buddhist community in the city of Bristol, United Kingdom.
 The community teaches Buddhist principles and believes as well as hosts meditation and yoga sessions to members and non-members.